Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-06.md

 Use components to solve these problems.

+- ScrollView
+	- Make a scrolling view with content Use any components to fill the view.
 - FlatList
 	- Use header, footer, and or separator in the list
 	- Use TextInput to filter list